patrick-llgc/Learning-Deep-Learning/learning_pnc/pnc_notes.md

     - Model-inspired leanring methods
 - Planning of ego for next 8-10s.
 Need to do prediction.
 - Prediction KPI
-    - recall and precision on instance/event level, and their tradeoff.  误抢，误让
+    - recall and precision on instance/event level, and their tradeoff. 误抢，误让，误绕
     - ADE and FDE not good metrics.
     - The tradeoff typically calls for a hybrid system model, learning vs model-based.
 - Interaction: multimodality and uncertainty